-Black Lemonade Store Owner in SF Had Police Called On Him, Asked To Prove That He Owned ‘Gourmonade’
+Black Lemonade Store Owner In SF Had Police Call On Him, Asked To Prove That He Owned ‘Gourmonade’

 “The cops approached me, and I say to them, he is about three feet away, I say, ‘oh, did the security system go off?
 If it did, my apologies, I am on the phone with the company now.’
 They go to say, ‘no,’ [accusing me that] you are breaking into the store.”

-To prove that he owned the business, Viktor said that he took the store key, opened and closed it.
+To prove that he owned the business, Viktor said that he took the store key, opened the door and then closed it.
 The business owner was also savvy enough to take some footage of the police showing up, which is now making the rounds on social media.

 This is what it's like for a black business owner in a gentrifying SF neighborhood: Racist graffiti and calls to the police for unlocking your own store. pic.twitter.com/F9lVsIaKM7